connxio/docs/docs/integrations/configuration.md

 A list of all available integrations in your subscription pops up.
 You can search for integrations in the top left.
-To add a new integration click the **Add Integration** button on the top right:

 <div style={{maxWidth: '800px'}}>
   <ThemedImage